barad-lab/Electrochemical-Scanner/README.md

 <img width="865" height="487" alt="image" src="https://github.com/user-attachments/assets/b1c17527-e225-4b84-a961-16c65b793ec8" />

 Figure 7.
 GUI of the LabVIEW-based control software to remotely control and synchronize stage, pumps, and potentiostat operation, showing the control panel for the data handling.

-The scanner design can be found at the folder '\Cell-Design'